• Online Support Group & Forum

 Just reading this list may raise your ire.
 Please give me a chance to write about the topics before jumping down my throat.
 We’ll be able to have a more thorough discussion that way.

-2 Responses to “Opioids for Chronic Pain & Questioning Pain Doctor vs. Drug Pusher”
+3 thoughts on “Opioids for Chronic Pain & Questioning Pain Doctor vs. Drug Pusher”

-I wept when I read that article.
+1. I wept when I read that article.
 Dr. MacIver surely made some bad judgment calls, but I wondered, “Why isn’t this tried as a malpractice case?” long before the author got to that point.

 And I really wept when I read the extent of the problem of untreated pain.